B-Nut/AutoAudioLogger/README.md

 - Recording to the same file can continue, before the recorder goes back to stand by.
 - After a set amount of silent intervals in a row, the caching or recording stops and the script goes to stand by.
 - When the script goes to stand by and a file gets closed, the script normalizes the wave file and exports it as mp3.

+HINT: Since this script is exporting the audio as MP3, it needs FFMPEG installed on the system to run.

+(This repository is forked from my own inactive account)